Skip to content

 Terragrunt Scale is Gruntwork’s solution for running Terragrunt at scale.
 You can learn more about it here.

-By the end of this section, you’ll have a GitHub repository with Terragrunt infrastructure code, GitHub Actions workflows for plan-on-PR and apply-on-merge automation, OIDC authentication to your AWS account, and sample infrastructure ready to deploy.
+By the end of this section, you’ll have a GitHub repository with Terragrunt infrastructure code, GitHub Actions workflows for plan-on-PR and apply-on-merge automation, OIDC authentication to your AWS account, and a pipeline ready to deploy real infrastructure.

 Head to the Terragrunt Scale Free Tier signup to create an account.
 The free tier supports up to 25 units with a convenient onboarding wizard for GitHub and AWS.
 No credit card is required for signup.